Home Blog Free Newsletter

 by Dr. Frank J. Feher, April 22, 1999

-There are several ways to make quickmatch fireworks fuse match pipe, but I personally favor the following method for making spiral-wound quickmatch fireworks fuse match pipe of fixed lengths.
-It is very easy to master, and the average individual pyro enthusiast can easily make an entire year's worth of quickmatch fireworks fuse match pipe in a single morning.
+There are several ways to make quickmatch fuse pipe, but I personally favor the following method for making spiral-wound match pipe of fixed lengths.
+It is very easy to master, and the average individual pyro enthusiast can easily make an entire year's worth of quickmatch fuse pipe in a single morning.

 Step 1.
 Cut the roll of masking paper into thirds (2" wide rolls) using a band saw with a sharp blade.
 This is easiest to do if you first draw a circle around the roll using a paper band as your guide.
 Also make sure that the paper cannot unravel during cutting.